nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 Why is 'backyard' one word and 'front yard' two words?

 Anyway, the backyard was one of the reasons I loved the house.
 You can reno the house itself and make it look however you want, but giant trees are hard to come by.
 It's near impossible to plant 40-year-old trees to get the feeling I wanted when we were looking for a home.
 When I saw this house had 5 old trees in the backyard, it was pretty much a done deal for me.
-I wish there were some in the front, but the two that are out there will grow.
+I wish there were some in the front, but the two that are out there will grow...eventually.

+There were a lot of wild shrubs and weeds along the back fence and some sad-looking plants in the bed below our bedroom window.
+For the most part, our backyard was a blank canvas.

+Window bed

+Vegetable garden

+Plant beds